LLNL/serac/src/docs/sphinx/theory_reference/thermal.rst

    \end{align*}

 This system can then be solved using the selected nonlinear and ordinary differential equation solution methods.
-For example if we use the backward Euler method, we obtain
+For example, if we use the backward Euler method we obtain

 .. math:: \mathbf{Mu}_{n+1} + \Delta t (\mathbf{Ku}_{n+1} + f(\mathbf{u}_{n+1})) = \Delta t \mathbf{G} + \mathbf{Mu}_n.